Table of Contents

 - Metalloids

-- Have properties intermediate between metals and non-metals.
+- Properties intermediate between metals and non-metals

 - Examples: Boron, silicon, germanium